sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 - **FlipStreamFileSelect_Input**: A file selector for ComfyUI input folder.
 - **FlipStreamFileSelect_Output**: A file selector for ComfyUI output folder.
 - **FlipStreamPreviewBox**: A box for previewing the input image.
 You can select the ROI (Region of Interest) in the preview by dragging the mouse.
+- **FlipStreamPasteBox**: A box for paste an input image.
+You can select the box by click once, then you can paste image from clipboard by Ctrl+V or delete image by DEL.
 - **FlipStreamLogBox**: A box for displaying logs on the screen.

 ## Other Nodes